-Cabo is located on the southernmost tip of the Baja California peninsula in Mexico within the Mexican state of Baja California Sur.
-At an elevation of just 10 meters above sea level, Cabo touches both the Gulf of California (also called the Sea of Cortés) and the Pacific Ocean.
+Cabo is located on the southernmost tip of the Baja California peninsula.
+It is in Mexico within the state of Baja California Sur.
+At an elevation of just 10 meters above sea level, Cabo touches the Sea of Cortez and the Pacific Ocean.

-Los Cabos harbors a myriad of breathtaking natural wonders and exciting urban activities for travelers from near and far to enjoy.
-In a paradise where the Sea of Cortés meets the Pacific Ocean, there is something for everyone: sailing, scuba diving, snorkeling, kayaking, paddle boarding, relaxing in luxury spas and resorts and dancing ’til dawn.
-Wherever you go in Los Cabos, you will find everything you need to leave the cares of everyday life behind.
+Firstly, Los Cabos harbors a myriad of breathtaking natural wonders and exciting urban activities.
+In a paradise where the Sea of Cortez meets the Pacific Ocean, there is something for everyone!
+Yachting, golfing, fishing, sailing, scuba diving, snorkeling, kayaking, paddle boarding, relaxing in luxury spas and resorts and dancing.
+Secondly, wherever you go in Los Cabos, you will find everything you need to leave the cares of everyday life behind.

-If you are looking to enjoy a particularly resort-centric vacation, you’ll want to book your stay in Cabo San Lucas rather than San Jose del Cabo.
+Thirdly, if you are looking to enjoy a particularly resort-centric vacation, you’ll want to book your stay in Cabo San Lucas.
 Cabo San Lucas is home to a myriad of excellent resorts and hotels.
-It’s also home to adventure enterprises like ours here at Cabo Adventures, which gives you the opportunity to enjoy the many natural wonders of the greater Los Cabos region on guided tours.
-Join us for ATV trips, scuba diving expeditions, luxury sails, zip lining, and much, much more!
-Activities we offer include:
+Lastly, it’s also home to adventure enterprises like Cabo Yacht Life.

-The Arch of Cabo San Lucas This famous arch-shaped rock formation is located at Land’s End at the very southern tip of Los Cabos.
+- The Arch of Cabo San Lucas is the famous arch-shaped rock formation located at Land’s End.
 It is large enough to drive a boat through, and a great place to snorkel or scuba dive.

-Cabo Pulmo National Park Cabo Pulmo National Park is home to a number of secluded beaches, mountains terrain, and the only natural reef on the North American west coast.
+- Cabo Pulmo National Park Cabo Pulmo National Park is home to a number of secluded beaches, mountains terrain, and the only natural corral reef on the North American west coast.

-Lovers Beach Lovers Beach is an iconic beach located at Land’s End where the Pacific Ocean and the Sea of Cortés meet.
+- Lovers Beach is located at Land’s End where the Pacific Ocean and the Sea of Cortez meet.
 Great for sun bathing and sightseeing, it is also a home for sea lions and other marine life.

-Just this past year, Los Cabos was pleased to host many special events within the destination including a series of first-time events such as the Los Cabos Open of Surf and Los Cabos International Film Festival.
+Just this past year, Los Cabos was pleased to host many special events within the destination.
+First-time events includes the Los Cabos Open of Surf and Los Cabos International Film Festival.
 With each passing year, more and more of these events come to Los Cabos.
-Together with the area’s rich cultural history and many eateries, theaters, and other entertainment venues, these events make for a surplus of things to do in Cabo San Lucas.
+Combined with many eateries, theaters, and other entertainment venues, these events make for a surplus of things to do in Cabo San Lucas.

 How to Get to Cabo San Lucas

-Getting around in Cabo is made easy by the many transportation options the region has to offer and the relatively close proximity of its major destinations.
-Both Cabo San Lucas and San Jose del Cabo are quite dense and can be explored on foot.
-However, it’s best to travel between the two cities by car or bus.
-Los Cabos has several rental car agencies and a bus system that travels to most of the area’s hotspots.
-Want to take a trip to a nearby beach?
-Hop aboard one of the region’s famed water taxis for direct ride at an affordable fare.
+Getting around in Cabo is made easy by the many transportation options the region has to offer.
+Cabo San Lucas and San Jose del Cabo are quite dense and can be explored on foot.
+There are several rental car agencies and a bus system that travels to most of the area’s hotspots.

-Cabo San Lucas weather does not vary wildly from season to season, but there are still times of year that are most desirable to travel during than others.
+Overall, Cabo San Lucas weather does not vary wildly from season to season.
 Based on common Cabo weather patterns, the best time to visit Cabo San Lucas is during the later winter/early spring.
-This when the region experiences the least amount of precipitation and relatively warm temperatures.
-However, Cabo gets most of its traffic during the winter and spring, so if you’re on the hunt for lower prices, you may want to try scheduling something for the late summer or fall.
+If you’re on the hunt for lower prices, you may want to try scheduling something for the summer months.